 I am Carlos Mata, MD, a board-certified plastic surgeon here in northern Scottsdale, Arizona.
 On social media, I go by @DrScottsdale – super easy to find.
 I truly don’t believe that it has been a year.
 It feels like we just did it a month ago, but here we are a year later, and I’m like, “Wow, I can’t believe the time has flown that fast.”

 I get asked lots of questions about my breast augmentation.
 One of the most frequently asked questions is what type of implants are there?

 Well, there are two kinds of implants, but there’s actually a newer third category.
 The first type is saline – that’s the first thing that ever came out on the market.
 It’s silicone on the outside and water on the inside.
 Anytime it’s outside of the body, the water evaporates.
 That’s why you can hear it slush.
 The other type is silicone – both the outside and the inside are silicone.
 These feel softer and more natural, have more ripples, and are firmer.

 Can you hear the swish-swish in the silicone when it’s in the body?

 That’s actually a good question.
 Most people don’t because the reality is when we use saline implants, we take the air out and put the water in so it’s solid and you won’t hear anything.
 But older plastic surgeons, back 30 – 40 years when they first started doing this, the implants came with a little bit of air and they wouldn’t take it out – they added water.
 There was always a little bit of air stuck in there, so when people ran, they might have heard a little sloshing.
 But that hasn’t been an issue for a really long time.

-What would you say is the best and safest incision?
+What would you say is the best and safest incision for breast augmentation?

 The best incision is the one that makes the most sense for the patient.
 So, while probably 70% of plastic surgeons put it under the breast fold – because it is the easiest operation for the surgeon – that doesn’t mean that it’s the best incision for the patient.